What does a Network Analyst do?

 Responsibilities:

-- Develop and maintain network documentation, including network diagrams and configurations.
+- Collaborate with IT teams to develop and maintain network documentation, including network diagrams and system configurations.

 Qualifications